What is Pure

 can tolerate pasteurized (and ultrapasteurized) milk (Don’t

 Drink Your Milk, Frank Oski, MD, 1983).
+LACTOSE INTOLERANCE: In a survey of raw

 milk drinkers in the state of Michigan, over 80 percent of